-As of July 1, 2023, our debt included a \$400 million revolving credit facility.
+As of September 30, 2023, we had a \$400 million revolving credit facility.
 We have an option to increase the size of the borrowing capacity of the revolving credit facility by up to the greater of an aggregate of \$250 million and 100% of EBITDA, plus an amount that would not cause a secured net leverage ratio to exceed 3.50 to 1.00, subject to certain conditions.
 In June 2023, we borrowed \$80 million under the revolving credit facility.
+In the third quarter, we repaid \$35.0 million in borrowings under our revolving credit facility.
+As of September 30, 2023, the outstanding balance in the revolving credit facility is \$45.0 million.
 In June 2023, we paid \$535.0 million in cash and issued 0.9 million shares of common stock in connection with the settlement of our 2025 convertible senior notes.